kiith-sa/profiling/slides/source/index.rst

   ``/``                  Filter functions
   ====================== =================================================

-* Note: misses, mispredicts can show a few lines below the source
+* Misses, mispredicts can show a few instructions **after** the cause

-  - Stalls are not detected immediately by CPU
+  - Stalls not detected immediately by CPU

 --------
 perf top